Divide-By-0/blog/content/posts/conviction_convos.md

 #### Work Environments and Company Culture

-- I asked again about all my choices for where to work, feeling I didn't get clarity on my specific choice yet.
+I asked again about all my choices for where to work, feeling I didn't get clarity on my specific choice yet.

-- People tend to make more progress when they're having fun and enjoying their work
+- People tend to make more progress when they're having fun and enjoying their work.
+You'll see this in the vibes when you hear people talk about it, or when you see them work.
-- Large companies may have a low bar for talent, making it unclear if you'll be matched with someone truly talented or someone who just studied hard once to past the interview -- if you're looking for mentorship, this is the wrong way
+- Large companies may have a low bar for talent, making it unclear if you'll be matched with someone truly talented or someone who just studied hard once to pass the interview -- if you're looking for mentorship, this is the wrong way unless you can guarantee you'll be matched with a specific kick-ass person.
-- Most people in quant finance are focusing on climbing ranks and increasing salaries, but this ladder mentality is super unhealthy and focuses you on the wrong things long term
+- Most people in quant finance are focusing on climbing ranks and increasing salaries, but this ladder mentality is super unhealthy and focuses you on the wrong things long term.
+  - [Aayush post-chat addendum] Many people opt to do this due to the excuse that finance for a few years will give them the money they need to quit then do what they **really** want to do.
+This is almost never what happens: you get locked into finance for way longer than you want due to salary incentives, the culture of these places changes you, and the optionality, attention, and responsibility of such vast money will likely distract you.
+How many great artists or people in your chosen "real" passion have a bio that says they started in finance?
+Most were just messing around with some friends and honing their craft -- finance first doesn't work empirically for a reason.
+  - Note that this advice does not apply if you have crushing student debt, your family relies on you for financial support, or if you salivate daily over the precise engine stats of the latest Maserati -- go chase that bag.

 ## Chat 4: Focus is the Superpower (A discussion with mentor 3)